CasualX/struct_layout/readme.md

 ### Safety

-All fields are required to implement `Copy + 'static` or the trait bound specified by the `check` argument.
+All fields are required to implement `Copy` or the trait bound specified by the `check` argument.
 This restriction makes things safer, but by no means perfect.
 By using this library you commit to not doing stupid things and perhaps drop an issue in the bugtracker where safety can be improved.

-Under no circumstance should a field be allowed to implement `Drop` or be anything but `'static`.
+Under no circumstance should a field be allowed to implement `Drop` or be a reference type.
 It is not supported.

 ### How to construct an instance